JakubWojtowicz-JavaSE/JakubWojtowicz-JavaSE/README.md

-Profile graphics are subject to copyright.
+Profile graphics are my property and subject to copyright.

 Hi, I am Jakub Wójtowicz
 and a teenage programming enthusiast who is constantly trying to learn something new.